 You own cyclamen plants that seem near finished blooming.
 Curious about how you can keep it and make it bloom again?

-Moisture in the air surrounding a cyclamen serves as the most essential requirement for keeping it growing.
+Moisture in the air surrounding cyclamen serves as the most essential requirement for keeping it growing.
 It requires good soil, proper drainage, and even temperature with careful watering.

 But, with all this moisture in the air present.
-With the above conditions you may carry a cyclamen over from year to year.
+With the above conditions, you may carry cyclamen over from year to year.

 Keep the plant growing.
 In the spring, remove the old outside leaves and shake the plant from the pot.
-Remove most of the soil, cut back the dead and the heavy roots, and repot the plant in a pot a size or two smaller than the one it came from.
+Remove most of the soil, cut back the dead and the heavy roots, and repot the plant in a pot size or two smaller than the one it came from.

 Moreover, keep the plant in a cool moist place, and in a month new growth will start.
 In the fall, move the plant to a larger pot and by Christmas it should again be in bud and bloom.

 #7 – How To Handle The Reblooming Of My Cyclamen Plants?

-Want to know how you should handle your cyclamen plants after blooming so you can get flowers from it again?
+Want to know how you should handle your cyclamen plants after blooming so you can get flowers from them again?